 The research consistently supports Synthetic Phonics, with its strong code emphasis, as the most effective method of literacy instruction (Chall 1989, Johnston & Watson 2003, Hampenstall 1995, Connelly, Johnston & Thompson 2001, Ehri et al 2001, Torgerson et al 2006).

-As a result of synthetic phonics emphasis on the sounds all through the word and the skills of blending and segmenting, students experience less confusion between letters and sounds and have advantages in reading recognition, reading accuracy, reading fluency, spelling, reading irregular words and sight words, reading comprehension and phonological awareness skills (Johnston & Watson 2005, Farrari 2008, Johnston & Watson 2004, Chall 1989, Connelly, Johnston & Thompson 2001, Torgerson et al 2006).
+The emphasis of the synthetic phonics approach lies on the sounds all through the word and the skills of blending and segmenting.
+This results in students experiencing less confusion between letters and sounds and have advantages in reading recognition, reading accuracy, reading fluency, spelling, reading irregular words and sight words, reading comprehension and phonological awareness skills (Johnston & Watson 2005, Farrari 2008, Johnston & Watson 2004, Chall 1989, Connelly, Johnston & Thompson 2001, Torgerson et al 2006).

 In addition the research has found these gains are maintained and in fact increase over time (Johnston & Watson 2003, Johnston & Watson 2005).
 The synthetic phonics approach is as effective for students at risk of literacy failure as it is for their peers (Torgerson et al 2006) and some research has suggested boys have a slight advantage over girls in spelling and reading comprehension when taught with a synthetic phonics approach (Johnston & Watson 2003, Johnston & Watson 2005).